UKCloud/documentation/articles/vmware/vmw-how-use-vm-location.md

 ---
-title: How to use VM location in vCloud Director | UKCloud Ltd
+title: How to use VM location in vCloud Director
 description: Demonstrates how to use the VM location function within vCloud Director to show the logical location of a specific virtual machine in your organisation
 services: vmware
 author: Sue Highmoor